 Once your multimeter (and it's test leads) are set up, have a helper manually turn the engine using a 1/2 ratchet and the right socket on the crankshaft pulley as you keep your eyeballs on the multimeter.

 Do not use the starter motor to crank up the engine, since your multimeter will not produce the same accurate result as manually turning the engine by hand.
 Also, the cam sensor must be connected to its connector.

-While your helper is turning the engine (manually), your multimeter should register and On/Off 12 Volt DC Signal.
+While your helper is turning the engine (manually), your multimeter should register an On/Off 12 Volt DC signal.

-To go into more detail... if the cam sensor is working like it should, on your 4.3L (or 5.0L or 5.7) mini-van or pick up or SUV, your multimeter will register 0 Volts (which is the Off Signal) and when the cam sensor is activated, the multimeter will register 12 Volts DC (and this is the On Signal).
+To go into more detail: if the camshaft position sensor is working like it should, on your 4.3L (or 5.0L or 5.7) mini-van or pick up or SUV, your multimeter will register 0 Volts (which is the Off signal) and when the camshaft position sensor is activated, the multimeter will register 12 Volts DC (and this is the On signal).
 This On/Off process should continue the whole time the engine is being manually cranked.

-I've had this happen to me before, where the cam sensor checks out good... and what really was happening was that this wire (circuit labeled with the letter B) had an open short and the cam signal was not reaching the PCM.
+I've had this happen to me before, where the cam sensor checks out good and what really was happening was that this wire (circuit labeled with the letter B) had an open-circuit problem and the cam signal was not reaching the PCM.

-CASE 2: The multimeter DID NOT register the On/Off 12 Volt Signal as the engine was manually turned This means that the cam sensor is not producing a cam signal that the PCM can use.
+CASE 2: The multimeter DID NOT register the On/Off 12 Volt signal as the engine was manually turned.
+This means that the camshaft position sensor is not producing a cam signal that the PCM can use.

 With this test result alone, you can't condemn the cam sensor just yet.
 Two more important things have to be checked and they are: 1.)
-That the cam sensor is getting power and 2.) that it has a good ground.
-The next test will help you to verify the power circuit, Go to CMP TEST 2.
+That the camshaft position sensor is getting power and 2.) that it has a good Ground.
+The next test will help you to verify the power circuit, go to: CMP TEST 2: Power Circuit.